FHSLTW/gno/docs/resources/gnoland-whitepaper.md

-above and with no method declarations a *Thought object belonging to one user cannot be modified by a third party even though the fields of a Thought struct is exposed due to Gno (runtime) interrealm rules that taint third party reads via direct (dot and index) selectors with a readonly-taint that persists even with (direct selector) access of sub-fields.
+above and with no method declarations a *Thought object belonging to one user cannot be modified by a third party even though the fields of a Thought struct is exposed due to Gno (runtime) interrealm rules that taint third party reads via direct dot-selectors & index-expressions with a readonly-taint that persists even with (direct selector) access of sub-fields.

 The *Thought object can however be modified by another user by calling a declared method.
 We can extend the Thought struct with additional fields for